 Work is an integral part of life at Night Eagle.
-Whether campers are doing daily chores before breakfast, skinning trees to be used as tipi poles, working in the garden, packing in supplies, or maintaing the trails and water bars throughout the camp, they each play a vital role during the summer.
+Whether campers are doing daily chores before breakfast, skinning trees to be used as tipi poles, working in the garden, packing in supplies, or maintaining the trails and water bars throughout the camp, they each play a vital role during the summer.
 The contributions of even the smallest of boys are needed if the camp is to run smoothly.
 That sense of being needed builds self-respect in boys and provides them the security and self-confidence necessary to face more difficult challenges.
 Each camper plays a vital and important role in the success of the Night Eagle experience.

 Everybody enjoys a good game, and Night Eagle has more than its share.
 Some are old favorites, while others have been created by the campers themselves.
-Capture the Feather, Washichu in the Woods, Sticks and Stones, Medicine Ball, Rattlesnake, Quest for Fire, Stalk the Chief, and Buffalo Robe are but a few of the games that take place in camp.
+Capture the Feather, Washichu in the Woods, Sticks and Stones, Medicine Ball, Rattlesnake, Quest for Fire, Stalk the Chief, Shinny, Legend Ball, and Buffalo Robe are but a few of the games that take place in camp.
 Many Night Eagle games involve skills that are developed in camp and evoke a great deal of imagination and strategy in their design and rules, and all are just plain fun!

-The 22-foot tipis we live in are patterned after Lakota design.
+Tipi life is an integral part of the Night Eagle experience.
+The 20 and 22-foot tipis we live in are patterned after Lakota design.
 Although the Lakota were not indigenous to Vermont and New England Indians did not live in tipis, we feel that tipis offer the safest, most flexible housing for our campers and program.
-They are cool in summer, withstand all types of weather, are easy to set up and move, and accommodate four campers and a counselor comfortably.
+They are cool in summer, withstand all types of weather, are easy to set up and move, and accommodate four to five campers and a counselor comfortably.
 For those cool Vermont nights, smoke flaps regulate the draft so campers can have a cozy fire inside the tipi to make hot chocolate or pop corn.